joeyguerra/joeyguerra/pages/blog/2020/isolated-app-development.md

 ---
-{
-    layout: './pages/layouts/post.html',
+layout: './pages/layouts/post.html'
-    image: '',
-    title: 'Isolated Application Development',
+title: "Isolated Application Development"
-    excerpt: "Application dependencies can slow down development because you're waiting for them to add a field to their API or update their module with the feature you need.",
+excerpt: "Application dependencies can slow down development because you're waiting for them to add a field to their API or update their module with the feature you need."
-    shouldPublish: true,
-    uri: '/blog/2019/isolated-app-development.html',
-    published: new Date('2020-04-29T17:59:00.000Z'),
+published: 2020-04-29
+uri: '/blog/2019/isolated-app-development.html'
 tags: ['isolated']
-}
 ---
 # Isolated Application Development